anupammaurya6767/web_scrapper/News Laundry/README.md

 # News Laundry Data Scraper

-This Python script allows you to scrape news data from the News Laundry website and extract relevant information such as the "headline," "link," "image" and "Date."
+This Python script allows you to scrape news data from the News Laundry website and extract relevant information such as the "headline", "link", "image" and "Date".
 It uses the `requests` library to make HTTP requests and `Selenium` for HTML parsing.

 ## Prerequisites